huiyang-astro/MUWCLASS_CSCv2/README.md

 ### Hui Yang1, Jeremy Hare2, Oleg Kargaltsev1, Igor Volkov1, Steven Chen1, Blagoy Rangelov3
 ### 1 The George Washington University 2 NASA GSFC 3 Texas State University

+## CHECK our paper at https://arxiv.org/abs/2206.13656

 ### contact huiyang@gwu.edu if you have any questions

 This github repo provides the MUltiWavelength Machine Learning CLASSification Pipeline (MUWCLASS) and the classification results on the Chandra Source Catalog v2 (CSCv2).
+See our paper at https://arxiv.org/abs/2206.13656

 The main components of this github repo are